Our Commitment to Responsible Tourism

 • To review at least twice yearly all Standard operating procedures, recipe cards and menu recipes.
 Implementing better production controls to minimise waste.

-Community, local purveyors, Accessibility
+Community, Local Purveyors, Accessibility

-• Although we prioritise local and community as a core to our purchasing policy.
+Although we prioritise local and community as a core to our purchasing policy.
 We believe we can always do better.
-Spring 2022 we will review all our purchasing and quantify it as a percentage and set targets to improve.